-The ramp signal of the PFC section $V{\text{PFC RMP}}$ is composed of a slowly falling and a steeply rising edge.
+The ramp signal of the PFC section $V{\rm PFC\;RMP}$ is composed of a slowly falling and a steeply rising edge.
 This ramp has been reversed in contrast to the common practice, in order to simultaneously allow for current measurement at pin 5 (GND S) and for external compensation of OP2 by means of pin 5 (GND S) and pin 3 (PFC CC).

 The oscillator can be synchronized with an external clock signal supplied at pin 12 (SYNC).
 However, since the oscillator's frequency is halved before being fed into the PFC and PWM section, a synchronization frequency being twice the operating frequency is recommended.
-As long as the synchronization signal is H the oscillator's triangular signal V{OSC} is interrupted and its clock signal CLK OSC is H (see Figure 19 and Figure 20).
+As long as the synchronization signal is H the oscillator's triangular signal $V{\rm OSC}$ is interrupted and its clock signal CLK OSC is H (see Figure 19 and Figure 20).
 However, as soon as the external clock changes from H to L the oscillator is released.
-Correspondingly, by means of an external clock signal supplied at pin 12 (SYNC) the oscillator frequency f{OSC} set by an external resistor at pin 16 (ROSC) can be varied on principle only within the range from $0.66 f{OSC}$ to $2 f{OSC}$.
-If the oscillator has to be synchronized over a wider frequency range, a synchronization by means of pin 12 (SYNC).
+Correspondingly, by means of an external clock signal supplied at pin 12 (SYNC) the oscillator frequency $f{\rm OSC}$ set by an external resistor at pin 16 (ROSC) can be varied on principle only within the range from 0.66 $f{\rm OSC}$ to $2 f{\rm OSC}$ .
+If the oscillator has to be synchronized over a wider frequency range, a synchronization by means of the sink current at pin 16 (ROSC) has to be preferred to a synchronization by means of pin 12 (SYNC).
 Anyhow, please note, that pin 12 (SYNC) is not meant to permanently shutdown both PFC and PWM section.
 It can be used to halt the oscillator freezing the prevailing state of both drivers but does not allow to automatically shut them down.
-A shutdown can be achieved by shorting pin 2 (V{RFF}) to ground, instead.
+A shutdown can be achieved by shorting pin 2 ( $V{\rm RFF}$ ) to ground, instead.